wp-plugins/post-status-menu-items/readme.txt

 1. The "Posts" flyout menu showing some post statuses.
 2. The "Posts" expanded menu showing some post statuses.
 3. Plugin options on Settings > Writing (specific post types and post statuses vary by site).
-4. Show post statuses in "Right Now" dashboard widget up to WordPress 3.8.
+4. Show post statuses in "Right Now" dashboard widget or...
-5. Show post statuses in the "At a Glance" widget in WordPress 3.8 or later.
+5. ...Show post statuses in the new "At a Glance" widget.
 6. Post Status icons also appear with each status in the "All Posts" admin screen.

 == Changelog ==